 Risk always needs to be weighed.

 It still needs to be calculated.
 Sometimes you must take the risk -knowing there will be losses- to have enough gains to accumulate for retirement.
 But most people only calculate gains!
 They don’t consider risk until too much has been lost.
-Most people don’t consider the time factor.
+In addition, most people don’t consider the time factor.
 How soon before you retire?
 How old are you?
 How long will I live?
 How long will my spouse live?

 Fortunately, there are financial products that are completely safe and guaranteed to ensure that no matter how long you or your spouse live, you’ll never run out of money.
 They used to be known as pensions.
 Now, they are known as Lifetime Income accounts.
-And they are NOT dependent upon the whims of the stock market, a virus, politics or wars.
+And they are NOT dependent upon the whims of the stock market, a virus, politics, or wars.

 Call me if you want to know more.
 931-761-6161